shortdudey123/chef-gluster/README.md

 #### Parameters

+- `key` - Volume option to change.
+Required.
+Derived from after the `/` of resource name if not given.
 - `value` - The value to set for the given option.
 Required for the set action.
 Booleans are mapped to `on` or `off`.
+- `volume` - Volume to chnage.
+Required.
+Derived from before the `/` of resource name if not given.

 ## Usage